amplitude/Segment-iOS-Demo/README.md

-Amplitude iOS Demo
+Segment/Amplitude iOS Demo
 ================

 A simple 2048 derivative.
 See [the original](https://github.com/gabrielecirulli/2048) or the fantastic [version](https://github.com/danqing/2048) built by Danqing Liu that this demo is based on.

+This is a demo app to test the Segment/Amplitude iOS integration.
 The Amplitude integration contains these parts:

 * Add the Amplitude SDK using CocoaPods.
 See ```Podfile```.
 * Amplitude initialization in ```application:didFinishLaunchingWithOptions```.